arthurBricq/crafty/README.md

     - Deletion of cubes (done)
     - Addition of cubes

+- Save and load a world [Arthur]
+    - We could use `https://serde.rs/` if we want to start prototyping quickly.

+- Create the `chunk API` [Arthur]

+- Automatic & Infinite map creation [Johan]

 - Multiplayer architecture design & Multiplayer implementation through server / client
     - The server holds the full map and sends the chunk to the players as they move
     - Action model to edit the map
     - Drawing players differently

-- Automatic & Infinite map creation

 - Entities: display other players